D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

-`test_004_types` defines `MonteCarloConfig`, which owns every normalized scalar and exact-size arrays for the distribution paths and run IDs, and `DistributionCase`, which owns one loaded smooth distribution and its location and species metadata.
+`test_004_types` defines `MonteCarloConfig`, which owns every normalized scalar and exact-size arrays for the distribution paths and run IDs, and `DistributionCase`, which owns one loaded smooth distribution and its location and species metadata, and `NeutralParameters`, which owns the six-level density vector, mass, speed, and Cartesian velocity.
 It does not use `libfida` or HDF5.
-Types for the neutral parameters and sink summary will be introduced with the modules that need them.
+The sink-summary type will be introduced with the module that needs it.

 `test_004_config` provides: